bacor/cantuscorpus/README.md

 CantusCorpus
 ============

-The CantusCorpus is a corpus of plainchant intended specifically for computational research.
-It is essentially a research-friendly version dump of the [Cantus database](http://cantus.uwaterloo.ca/).
+The CantusCorpus is a corpus of plainchant intended for computational research.
+It is essentially a dump of the [Cantus database](http://cantus.uwaterloo.ca/).
 The database was scraped using its API, and converted to easy-to use CSV files.
 For many chants, transcriptions in the Volpiano format are included.
 These can be loaded into